← Back to BlogNutrition

 What to Check When Choosing Cat Food

 When selecting food, check the "kcal per 100g" listed on the package.
-Most cat foods contain 350-450 kcal/100g.
-High-protein foods typically have higher calories, so be sure to check when adjusting portions.
+Most dry cat foods contain 350–450 kcal/100g (wet foods are typically 70–120 kcal/100g).
+Cat food calories are more influenced by fat content than protein, so always check the actual calorie value on the package when adjusting portions.

 Feeding Amount Calculation Process